himotechglobal/tourindia-backend/README.md

 ## Project - tourindia-api

 This repository contains the backend code for an application built using Node.js and Express.js.
-It provides RESTful APIs for various functionalities related to Sign in, ,Sign up and Explore Places.
+It provides RESTful APIs for various functionalities related to Sign in, Sign up and Explore Places.
 The application uses Mongodb as its database and includes features like jwt token auth.

 ## Prerequisites

 Before running the application, make sure you have the following software installed on your machine:

 - Node.js (>=18.x.x)
-- Mongodb COmpass (>=1.35.x)
+- Mongodb Compass (>=1.35.x)
 - A code editor (preferably Visual Studio Code)

 ## Installation